GD-HCK/Docker/Octopus Container/Octopus.md

     PS> docker load -i C:\test\octopus_web.tar
     ```

-# Steps to backup Container's filesystem & volumes -- disaster recovery
+# Steps to backup Container's filesystem & volumes' content -- disaster recovery
-##### `There is no way to backup volumes.
-However, files such as databases, documents and so on can be backed up externally in a .tar archive.`
+`Volumes as such cannot be backed up.
+However, their files can be packaged externally in a .tar archive.`
 1. ## Backup DB Container volumes files
     1. #### Show a list of containers and the IDs
         docker ps